SAP/openui5-docs/docs/JSDoc_Guidelines_eeaa5de.md

 -   Make sure you spell acronyms correctly, for example, ID, JSON, URL.

--   In the summary sentence, omit clauses like "This class" or "This method".
+-   In the summary sentence, omit repetitive clauses like "This class" or "This method".

 -   For actions, start directly with an appropriate verb in the third person: Adds, allocates, constructs, converts, deallocates, destroys, gets, provides, reads, removes, represents, returns, sets, saves, and so on.